ktrinkle/computer-reset-api/README.md

 ## License

-This is licensed under the GPL v3 license.
+This is licensed under the MIT license.